danthegoodman1/EpicEnv/README.md

 epicenv set KEY VALUE -e myenv -p
 ```

-This will mark the env var as personal, preventing it from being committed to git.
+This will mark the env var as personal, and should be prevent from being committed to git (add something like `.epicenv/*/personal_keys.json` to your `.gitignore`).

 If someone sources the environment in the future without setting their own personal value, they will see a warning in the console notifying them that they are missing part of the environment.